pyeventsourcing/eventsourcing/README.md

 can be used to obtain previously saved aggregates.
 The `get()` method is called with an aggregate ID.
 It retrieves stored events for an aggregate from an event store, then reconstructs the aggregate object from its previously stored events, and then returns the reconstructed aggregate object to the caller.
+The application class can be configured using environment variables to work with different databases, and optionally to encrypt and compress stored events.

 The `Application` class also has a `log` object which can be used to get all the aggregate events that have been stored across all the aggregates of an application,